jasonbrown-alis/build/docs/guides/how-to-guides/setting-up-gRPC-server.md

 To create a new proto on Alis Exchange run `alis proto create {orgID}.{productID}.{resources|services}-{neuronName}-{neuronVersion}`
 (e.g. `alis proto create xmpl.br.resources-books-v1`).

-::: tip
+:::tip
-Throuhgout this example, we will use the "Example Organisation" (with id `xmpl`), the "Books repository" product (with id `br`) and neuron `resources-books-v1`.
+Throughout this example, we will use the "Example Organisation" (with id `xmpl`), the "Books repository" product (with id `br`) and neuron `resources-books-v1`.
 The domain for this organisation is "example.services" - please be sure to adapt the example commands to your organisation and product.
 :::

 This will create a new `.proto` file, which you will then populate with the services, methods and messages you require.
-This file will be located in the `alis.exchange` directory at `alis.exchange/{orgID}/proto/{orgID}/{productID}/{resources|services}/ {neuronName}/{neuronVersion}`
+This file will be located in the `alis.exchange` directory at `alis.exchange/{orgID}/proto/{orgID}/{productID}/{resources|services}/{neuronName}/{neuronVersion}`

 ## Publishing the initial protobuf package
 Once you are happy with your proto definition, run `alis proto release {orgID}.{productID}.{resources|services}-{neuronName}-{neuronVersion}`.
 This will publish the protobuf package in various languages, for use by clients, and will be used for code generation when commencing server implementation.

 ::: warning
 The Alis OS generates boilerplate code to kick of your server implementation based off of the contents of your `.proto` files.
 By putting effort into deciding on a robust API definition up-front,